FrontendSolutionsGmbH/allmyforks.com/README.md

 ### Data Aggregator

 The aggregator works on the ouput of the crawler.
 It consumes the needed information for the Website Builder and makes it available in a json format

-### Website Builder

-The website builder creates optimized .html and .json files for a fast user experience on the website - speed is the name of the game ;-)

 ### Website